Engineered for aviation

 Over the past 30 years, the FSS market has endured cycles of over- and under-supply leading to fluctuations in price.
 Currently the market is enjoying the results of speculative investment that began about five years ago.
 The reselling model assumes this over-supply will continue, even though excess capacity works against the economic interests of suppliers.
 So when the demand from aviation increases, there’s no reason to be confident that operators’ timeframes or priorities will align with resellers’ needs.

 Without a completely reliable service, connectivity-dependent services simply don’t make sense.
 Customer satisfaction and conversion to sale depend on airlines delivering a seamless service every time – a second-rate passenger experience will not be acceptable, now or in the future.
 Airlines will struggle to sell live sporting events if the video stops to buffer every 30 seconds.
-And they won’t be able to fulfill retail partnerships if they can’t deliver passengers who want to shop.
+And they won’t be able to fulfil retail partnerships if they can’t deliver passengers who want to shop.

 The connectivity revolution, and the advent of the digital airline, will rely on high quality, consistent broadband connectivity.
 Only Inmarsat is able to contractually commit to quality of service directly with the airline, over a network designed to deliver it to each aircraft worldwide.
 The new ancillary revenue streams need a constant, reliable platform.
 Inmarsat’s global network services, and the guarantees that come with them, are the firm foundations the industry requires.